CachePrune: Teaching LLMs What Not to Follow via KV-Cache Editing: Related Works

-There exists prior defense works following a \textit{Detection + Filtering} approach~\cite{getmydrift, piguard, embeddingdetect} that build classifiers to detect unauthorized injections and discard or refuse to answer such inputs.
+\textbf{Defense} There exists prior defense works following a \textit{Detection + Filtering} approach~\cite{abdelnabi2025get, piguard, embeddingdetect} that build classifiers to detect unauthorized injections and discard or refuse to answer such inputs.
 These methods are orthogonal to ours, as they focus on detection accuracy.
-Our setup is measured by \textit{Attack Success Rate (ASR)} and response quality, \emph{i.e.}, requiring the model to still produce a response regardless of whether an attack is present.
-Within this line of research, existing approaches can be broadly categorized into \textit{training-based} and \textit{testing-based} methods.
-For the training-based, the LLM that is identified as subject to indirect prompt injection attack will be trained with extra SFT \cite{chen2024struq} or preference data \cite{chen2024aligning} that inform the model on input prompt structure over context vs. instructions.
-For testing based, existing approaches either modify on the original prompt with prompt engineering \cite{wu2023defending, hines2024defending}, or design complex workflows \cite{wang2024fath,jia2024task} that introduce extra computations or LLM calls.
-In this paper, we mitigate the attack with a focus on the foundational problem of the discretion between data and instructions.
-Specifically, we identify neurons that contribute to the difference between data and instructions via neural attribution.
-Our \textit{CachePrune} is compatible with the existing approaches, while not modifying the prompt or introducing extra test time LLM calls.
-In addition, there are previous works (\emph{e.g.}, attribution patching) \cite{syed2023attribution, wu2024mitigating} studying how to accurately attribute the outputs to the LLM's hidden states.
-We want to emphasize that our study aims at leveraging neuron attribution to understand the model's cognition on data vs. instruction, instead of proposing a completely new neuron intervention technique.
+Our setup is measured by \textit{Attack Success Rate (ASR)} and the accuracy in following user instructions, \emph{i.e.}, requiring the model to still produce a clean response regardless of whether an attack is present.
+Within this line of research, existing approaches can be broadly categorized into \textit{training-time} and \textit{testing-time} methods.
+For the training-time method, the LLM that is identified as subject to indirect prompt injection attack will be trained with extra SFT \cite{chen2024struq} or preference data \cite{chen2024aligning} that inform the model on input prompt structure over context vs. instructions.
+For testing time approach, existing approaches either modify the original prompt with prompt engineering \cite{wu2023defending, hines2024defending}, or design complex workflows \cite{wang2024fath,jia2025task} that introduce extra computations or LLM calls in processing the response.
+In this paper, we mitigate the attack with a focus on the discretion between data and instructions.
+Specifically, we identify and pruning neurons associated with instruction-following during KV cache encoding of the prompt context.
+Our \textit{CachePrune} is compatible with the existing approaches, while not modifying the prompt or introducing extra test-time overhead in resposne processing.

 In addition, our masking requires pre-knowing the context boundary.
 As in \cite{piet2024jatmo}, this aligns with LLM-integrated APIs in which user queries are combined with third-party data using API-specific templates, \emph{i.e.}, the position of the context span is also known.
-In addition, this is common with prior works, e.g., \citet{chen2024struq, chen2024aligning, piet2024jatmo, abdelnabi2024you}, which operates under fixed templates with known context.
+This is a common setup within prior works, e.g., \citet{chen2024struq, chen2024aligning, piet2024jatmo, abdelnabi2024you}, which operates under fixed templates with known context.